lvn1717/lvn1717/README.md

-Hello my name is Long Nguyen, I am currently a student at the University of Oklahoma, currently majoring in Information Science and Technology, throughout my coursework I have gained proficency in Python, SQL, Node.JS, R studio, HTML, CSS, and Javascript
+Hello my name is Long Nguyen, I recently graduated from the University of Oklahoma and throughout my coursework I have gained proficency in Python, SQL, Node.JS, R studio, HTML, CSS, and Javascript

 links to other projects: